 In my experience, this sets off the “The Babylon Tower syndrome”: you want to build it from scratch, using the latest and coolest of technologies, not taking into account what it is your customers need.

-Before you know it, your company turned into a software editor, instead of a sales generating tool.
+Before you know it, your company turned into a web-to-print software editor, instead of a sales generating tool.
 Good luck with your incredibly expensive black box that won’t be able to process any order for many months but will have you knee-deep in integration software hell.

 Get to the core of e-commerce: COMMERCE.
 Put your most customer-centric people in charge of managing the project.
 Ask them to analyze and map the technological landscape, referencing all SaaS solutions and plug&print systems that could be useful.
 Ask them to outline limits in terms of delivery time, budget, decisions, and reporting.
 You’ll need to define clear objectives and explain which results are expected so that they'll make the right decisions.
 Organize regular short committees to get an overview of the progress of the project, and steer only where you must.
 I always recommend driving the project in an agile way, with workshops involving customers, employees, and developers.
 Working this way will avoid the “black box syndrome” – you’ll be a shareholder steering where needed but trusting the process in the capable hands of the people who have what it takes to realize your vision.